hjw8120/Analysis-of-Variance/hw-02-anova.md

 ### Question 5

+The F-statistic of 49.722 gives a p-value of 0.
+This means given the null hypothesis is true, there is a 0% chance of getting a test statistic as extreme as 49.722.
 The p-value of 0 is less than the alpha level 0.05, therefore we reject the null hypothesis, in favor of the alternative hypothesis.
-There is at least one mean in the 6 groups that is not equal to the others.
+Thus, there is at least one mean in the 6 groups that is statistically significantly different than the others.

 ## Part 2: Data Analysis